RichusX/RMTracker/README.md

   - Look at the URL, it will be "https://www.pushbullet.com/#devices/xxxxxxxxxxxxxxxxxxxxxx"
   - Instead of x's you're going to see your device ID

-Before using you need to edit the Python scripts user variables
+Before using the script you need to edit the Python scripts user variables
 ```python
 # USER VARIABLES START
 trackingNumber = 'YOUR_TRACKING_NUMBER' # your RoyalMail tracking number